 Swine flu is a viral infection that causes a respiratory disease in pigs.
 This is caused by a type A flu virus (swine influenza virus) that usually does not infect humans.
 Close interaction with pigs and viral mutation allows the virus to be transmitted from pig to human (zoonotic infection).
 This human-pig transmission does not mean that this current epidemic is isolated to those farm workers with close interaction with pigs.
-Swine flu can be transmitted from human to human and it is this human-human transmission that proves to be the most worrying.
+The H1N1 influenza virus can be transmitted from human to human and this is of particular concern.

 - Fever and chills